timjgleeson/stylus-test-runner/Readme.md

 // @describe This is a description
 // @it This is the stylus being tested
 // @expect This is the outputs css expected
+// @throws Expect the test to throw an error
 ```

 ### Preview